cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

    +--------------------+---------------+------+-----+-------------------+-----------------------------+
    ```

-3. The system returns an ephemeral with interactive message buttons asking the user to confirm that they wish to run the poll that they created:
+3. The system returns an ephemeral  message asking the user to confirm that they wish to run the poll that they created:

    ```
    You want to publish a poll for all uses in [Team/Channel] that asks: